Reporting Boundary: Wilson Brothers, Ingram Farm, Alnwick, NE66 4LT

 It has also helped the Eden Project – an educational charity building connections with each other and the living world, exploring how we can work together towards a better future.

 “Sustainability beats at the heart of Ingram Valley and we are thrilled to have them begin measuring and reducing their carbon footprint with Planet Mark.
 Their commitment to sustainable produce and local farming can be combined with a continuing improvement in sustainability to assure its customers that its values and practice are united.
 Ingram Valley is leading the way in sustainable farming and I am excited to begin working with them.”

-As part of the Planet Mark certification, Ingram Valley has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Ingram Valley Farm has committed to making a year-on-year reduction.